the-doo/X-PlayerInfo/README.md

 Options:

-BetterTest: true/false - True is mock attack player, so maybe error in some mods like using waystone or other interrupable action, but the value will be preciser.
+mockTest: true/false - True is mock attack player, so maybe error in some mods like using waystone or other interrupable action, but the value will be preciser.

 File is config/X-PlayerInfo.json
 ```
 {
-    "betterTest": "true"
+    "mockTest": "true"
 }
 ```